LoweStock

 How would the Northwest energy system change to achieve net-zero emissions by 2050?

-The NZNW Energy Pathways analysis offers policymakers a rich array of economy-wide, four-state data to inform conversations about how and where to invest in creating a net-zero emissions future for Idaho, Montana, Oregon, and Washington.
+The NZNW Energy Pathways analysis was completed in June 2023 and offers policymakers a rich array of economy-wide, four-state data to inform conversations about how and where to invest in creating a net-zero emissions future for Idaho, Montana, Oregon, and Washington.

 The study explores a Core Case and 22 scenarios in the context of the 11-Western state grid and incorporates the Inflation Reduction Act to probe the way that pursuing net-zero emissions would impact aspects of the region’s energy system over the coming decades.